marginaltech/marginaltech.github.io/index.md

 1. *Methodically integrate automation and analytics into your business processes.*
 2. *Compound modest, but substantive, benefits in terms of efficiency and insight.*
-3. *In time, step-changes in how to do business will become apparent and will be difficult for competitors' to reproduce.*
+3. *In time, step-changes in how to do business will become apparent and be difficult for competitors' to reproduce.*

 It's simple, but not easy.